[/vc_column_text]Timeless Truths For Young Ministers Pt I

 The Historic Opportunity In our rapidly changing world, the church faces many challenges external and internal.
 These challenges affect doctrine, daily living and ministry.
 But seen through the eyes of faith, these same challenges offer the church unprecedented opportunities for internal renewal and a great external move to present Jesus Christ to our world and to make disciples of all nations (Matthew 28.19-20).
 To make the most of these historic opportunities, the church needs innovative, bold, and…

-Read MoreStewarding Your Pastor
+Read MoreThe Bruised Pastor

 Read MoreRecent Tweets